satgit62/How-to-Install-and-set-up-Ambilight-on-LG-webOS/README.md

 Version 0.5.1 of PicCap with the new NV12 backends has been released.
 YUV422 to NV12 conversion has been added.

 https://github.com/TBSniller/piccap/releases/download/0.5.1/org.webosbrew.piccap_0.5.1_all.ipk

-# A very important note regarding the colour rendering of the LEDs when using HyperHDR:

-If you are not always satisfied with the colour rendering of your LEDs, you should make the ultimate colour adjustment using different LUTs for SDR, HDR and Dolby Vision.
-See: https://github.com/satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-